SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

           (start-process "org-html-preview" nil "xdg-open" temp-file-path))))))
 ```

-`f.el` is used by a lot of packages, including the above mentioned `conda.el`, so you probably already have it installed.
+`f.el` is used by a lot of packages, including the above-mentioned `conda.el`, so you probably already have it installed.

 Put a cursor on the `begin_export html` block and run `M-x my/org-view-html`.